Maansi-Sathish/Elder-Care-Assistant/README.md

   > Caregiver Notification: A "panic" button to check the day's status and, if needed, "notify" a caregiver about any missed doses.

 This project was developed to provide a practical solution for a common challenge in home-based elder care, demonstrating a simple yet powerful application of front-end web technologies.
 It is a standalone application that can be run directly from a browser.

+Tech Stack
+HTML5: The core markup language for structuring the application's content.

+Tailwind CSS: A utility-first CSS framework for building a responsive and modern user interface directly in the HTML.

+JavaScript (Vanilla JS): Handles all the application's interactive logic, data management, and dynamic UI updates.

+Font Awesome: Provides the scalable vector icons used for visual cues, such as checkmarks and crosses.